ClydeNoIQ/Cobalt/README.md

 Also, adding :star: a **Star** is also appreciated. ✨

-🤔 Do you struggling with **bugs and issues?** Don't hesitate to tell us about it by [creating an issue](https://github.com/ReinfyTeam/Zuri-Rewrite/issues) or you may join us on our official [discord server](https://discord.com/invite/7u7qKsvSxg)!
+🤔 Do you struggling with **bugs and issues?** Don't hesitate to tell us about it by [creating an issue](https://github.com/ClydeNoIQ/Cobalt/issues)

 > ☢ For Plugin Developers:
 > The full documentation about API and it's usage is can be found in the [github wiki](https://github.com/ReinfyTeam/Zuri/wiki).